vasid1999/ScalaCPU/README.md

 	* All modules used can be found at `src/main/scala`
 	* To generate HDL for single-cycle and pipelined processors, run `sbt 'runMain mycpu.SCCPU_Driver'` and `sbt 'runMain mycpu.PCPU_Driver'` respectively

+4. **Verifying functionaliy using simulation**
+	* Simulation can be carried out using tools in the `sim` directory
+	* As of now, Verilator is used to perform simulation

 More details will be added as we will continue our work on building the testing apparatus.
 We also plan to look into the RocketChip in-order core and see what changes we can make to the current design.